CDMY0417/ToolMATH/README.md

 - MATH repository: https://github.com/hendrycks/math
 - MATH paper: https://arxiv.org/abs/2103.03874

-If you use ToolMATH, cite the ToolMATH release and the original MATH paper when relevant.
+If you use ToolMATH, cite both the ToolMATH release and the original MATH paper when relevant.

-## License

 Dataset files in this repository are intended to be distributed under `CC-BY-SA-4.0`.